API reference

 Return an environment variable as a

-, or a default value.- Parameters:
+list, or a default value.- Parameters:

 key (str) – The name of the variable.